Truck Driver Pleads Guilty After High-Speed Police Chase in Faversham

-A man has pleaded guilty to multiple traffic offences following a pursuit in Faversham.
-The...
+A man has pleaded guilty to a string of traffic offences after a dramatic police pursuit in Faversham on Monday, 23 September 2024.

-During the pursuit, the driver of the truck reversed into two police vehicles, causing damage and resulting in an officer sustaining cuts and bruises.
-The flat-bed vehicle was later found abandoned in Athelstan Road at around 11:20 am, and the driver, Frazer Higgins, was located nearby and subsequently arrested.
+During the pursuit, the truck reversed into two police vehicles, causing damage and injuring an officer with cuts and bruises.
+The abandoned truck was later found on Athelstan Road just over an hour later, with driver Frazer Higgins caught nearby and arrested on the scene.

-Detective Inspector Martin Davies thanked the local community for their assistance in the investigation.
-He stated, “I would like to thank the members of the public who responded to our appeal for information following this incident.
-The response from Faversham residents was outstanding and proved crucial to our investigation.
+“I would like to thank the members of the public who responded to our appeal for information following this incident.
+The response from Faversham residents was outstanding and proved crucial to our investigation,” said Detective Inspector Martin Davies.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.